-NURSING AND CLINICAL AND TRANSLATIONAL SCIENCE PHD DEGREE PROGRAM OBJECTIVES
+NURSING AND CLINICAL AND TRANSLATIONAL SCIENCE PH.D.
+DEGREE PROGRAM OUTCOMES

-In addition to the above objectives for the Ph.D. in Nursing, the program objectives of Dual-Title PhD Degree in Nursing and Clinical and Translational Science include the ability to:
+In addition to the above outcomes for the Ph.D. in Nursing, the program outcomes of Dual-Title Ph.D.
+Degree in Nursing and Clinical and Translational Science include the ability to:

-- Provide value-added training and scholarship for current and future Ph.D. students in the College of Nursing; - Add novel course work and training not prescribed in an existing (major) graduate degree program; - Integrate clinical/translational research training into dissertation work (i.e., Qualifying Examination Exam, Comprehensive Exam, Final Oral Exam, and Dissertation); - Enhance methodological/analytical skills and training; and - Expand employment and career opportunities within the nursing and health sciences arenas.
+- 1. Provide value-added training and scholarship for current and future Ph.D. students in the College of Nursing; - 2.
+Add novel course work and training not prescribed in an existing (major) graduate degree program; - 3.
+Integrate clinical/translational research training into dissertation work (i.e., Qualifying Examination Exam, Comprehensive Exam, Final Oral Exam, and Dissertation); - 4.
+Enhance methodological/analytical skills and training; and - 5.
+Expand employment and career opportunities within the nursing and health sciences arenas.